Allocating Human Oversight in AI-Enabled Analytics: Algorithm Design and Regret Analysis

 To build intuition, consider two survey questions with $A_1=4$, $A_2=1$ and equal weights and costs ($w_q=c_q=1$).
 The oracle allocates $n_1^*=2n_2^*$ (proportional to $\sqrt{A_q}$).
 Suppose both questions currently have $n_q=10$ samples.
 The marginal efficiency of adding one more sample to question~1 is $A_1/n_1^2 = 4/100 = 0.04$, versus $A_2/n_2^2 = 1/100 = 0.01$ for question~2.
 The greedy rule correctly directs the next sample to the harder question.

-More generally, consider the current state at round \( t \), where each question \( q \) has been allocated \( n_{q,t} \) samples.
-If we were to allocate one additional sample to question \( q \), the objective function \( \sum_q w_q \frac{A_q}{n_q} \) would decrease.
+More generally, consider the current state at round \( t \), where each unit \( q \) has been allocated \( n_{q,t} \) samples.
+If we were to allocate one additional sample to unit \( q \), the objective function \( \sum_q w_q \frac{A_q}{n_q} \) would decrease.
 The \textit{Marginal Variance Reduction} is given by the negative partial derivative with respect to \( n_q \):

-Since each sample for question \( q \) costs \( c_q \), we define the \textit{Marginal Efficiency Index} \( \mathcal{I}_{q,t} \) as the variance reduction per unit of currency spent: A policy that greedily selects $q = \arg\max \mathcal{I}_{q,t}^*$ at each step converges to the optimal oracle allocation $n_q^*$, because the greedy rule drives the system toward a state where the marginal efficiency $w_q A_q/(c_q n_q^2)$ is equalized across all $q$, which is precisely the first-order condition of the Lagrangian of the static optimization problem.
+Since each sample for unit \( q \) costs \( c_q \), we define the \textit{Marginal Efficiency Index} \( \mathcal{I}_{q,t} \) as the variance reduction per unit of currency spent: A policy that greedily selects $q = \arg\max \mathcal{I}_{q,t}^*$ at each step converges to the optimal oracle allocation $n_q^*$, because the greedy rule drives the system toward a state where the marginal efficiency $w_q A_q/(c_q n_q^2)$ is equalized across all $q$, which is precisely the first-order condition of the Lagrangian of the static optimization problem.
+Operationally, $\mathcal{I}_{q,t}^*$ measures the marginal value of one additional unit of human oversight per dollar spent on unit $q$, and the oracle allocation equalizes it across the portfolio of insight tasks.